fellowish/firefox-review/README.md

 ### Themes

-To switch between the light and dark themes of Firefox Review, simply go to the Customizations Menu and select either "Light", or "Dark".
+To switch between the light and dark themes of Firefox Review, simply go to the Customizations Menu and select either "Light", "Dark", or "Default".
 The theme of Firefox Review will automatically update depending on the choice you make.
+Selecting "Default" will have Firefox Review's theme automatically follow the theme selected from your Windows OS.

 If you wish to customize Firefox Review's color scheme, simply look in the userColors.css file and edit the colors there.